-- Result in families paying for services that would otherwise be covered by Medicaid or other public insurance program and that are required for children outside of the time that they are in school, - Increase insurance premiums or lead to the discontinuation of any public benefits or insurance, or - Risk the loss of eligibility for home and community-based waivers, based on aggregate health-related costs.
+- Increase insurance premiums or lead to the discontinuation of any public benefits or insurance, or - Risk the loss of eliqibility for home and community-based waivers, based on aggregate health-related costs.

 Whether or not consent is given or if consent is withdrawn, the District will continue to provide services to students at no cost to parents/guardians.